 Also known as Brand Standards or a Style Guide, a Brand Guidelines document is a set of rules on how to represent your brand visually across digital channels and printing collateral.
-Brand Guidelines are essential for managing your business across the various platforms available in this technology age.
+Brand Guidelines are essential for ensuring consistency and managing your business across the various platforms available in this technology age.

 The key to branding is consistency and a Brand Guidelines assist your employees or outsourced Graphic Designers with ensuring your business is represented correctly to your target market.

 “Consistency is the backbone of an authentic, trustworthy, and recognisable brand and customer experience.
 This means consistency in the way you look, speak to, and service your customers and target audience.”
-LogoJoy 2018
+LogoMaker 2018

-Creating a Brand Guidelines document is not easy, it takes a great deal of effort and research however, once complete the document will save your staff time and build credibility and recognition with your clientele.
+Creating a Brand Guidelines document is not easy, it takes a great deal of effort and research however.
+Once complete the document saves your staff time and builds credibility and recognition with your clientele.

 Depending on the size of your organisation or the industry you are from, your guidelines will vary from your neighbouring business.
-Brand Guidelines are never the same, which is the way it should be.
+No two guidelines are ever the same, which is the way it should be!
 A Brand Guidelines document should include:

 Once the logo is set, there are still set rules to ensure that your logo is not compromised in any way.

 Colour palettes are the primary colours utilised in your logo, including black and white, greyscale, transparent and any other colour variations that are or are not allowed.
-Colour palettes include CMYK, RGB and HEX values for print and web purposes.
-Colour values are vital to ensure your brand is represented correctly across marketing material.
+The colour palettes include CMYK, RGB and HEX values for print and web purposes.
+Specifying colour values is vital to ensure your brand is represented correctly across marketing material.

-Typography showcases your companies’ main fonts or typefaces used in your logo to be utilised across your business’ collateral.
+Typography showcases your company’s main fonts or typefaces used in your logo to be used across your business’ collateral.

-Includes imagery of your logo being applied to promotional material including stationary, t-shirts, packaging and more.
+Include imagery of your logo applied to promotional material including stationery, t-shirts, packaging and more.

-As mentioned above, the size of your Brand Guidelines document varies on the size and scope of your company, other sections that can be added to a brand guideline are:
+As mentioned above, the size of your Brand Guidelines document varies on the size and scope of your company.
+Therefore, other sections that can be added to a brand guideline are: